oberron/spark-fi/_posts/2019-10-04-the-fox-and-owl.md

 ---
-title:The fox and the owl
+title: The fox and the owl
 date: 2019-10-04
 published: True
 category: legends